singhkpratham/geocompr/04-spatial-operations.md

 </div>

 We can quickly check if the output meets our expectations.
-In our example, the minimum value has to be always the upper left corner of the moving window (remember we have created the input raster by rowwise incrementing the cell values by one starting at the upper left corner).
+In our example, the minimum value has to be always the upper left corner of the moving window (remember we have created the input raster by row-wise incrementing the cell values by one starting at the upper left corner).
 In this example, the weighting matrix consists only of 1s, meaning each cell has the same weight on the output, but this can be changed.

 Focal functions or filters play a dominant role in image processing.